 - Almond Butter: Another source of quality fats and protein and it provides great flavor to this recipe.
 Sub or leave out if you have an allergy.

 - Dark Chocolate: Good source of magnesium and antioxidants.
 Some studies even suggest it might lower the risk of heart disease.

-- In medium bowl, mix coconut flakes, ⅔ cup melted coconut oil, vanilla, and almond butter until well mixed.
+- In medium bowl, mix coconut flakes, the 1/3 cup melted coconut oil, almond butter, and vanilla until well mixed.

-- Using hands, form into 1 inch balls and put on a plate.
+- Using hands, form into 1 inch balls and put on a plate lined with parchment paper.

 - Put the plate in the freezer until the clusters harden completely.

-- Once the clusters have hardened, melt the chocolate in a double boiler with 1 TBSP coconut oil until smooth.
+- Once the clusters have hardened, melt the chocolate in a double boiler with 1 TBSP coconut oil, stirring occasionally until smooth.